 School Resource Officer Millage Proposal

-In November 2018, Midland County voters overwhelmingly approved the renewal of the School Resource Officer millage. a millage proposal that levies a 0.4 mill for 4 years (2018-2021) to fund the placement of seven (7) School Resource Officers into all Midland County school districts.
+On August 2, 2022, Midland County voters overwhelmingly approved the renewal of the School Resource Officer millage. a millage proposal first proposed in 2018 that levies a 0.4 mill for 4 years (2022-2026) to fund the placement of seven (7) School Resource Officers into all Midland County school districts.
 There is no cost to the schools for this program.

 The Millage Proposal

 - Provides 7 school resource officers to all Midland County public secondary schools

 - Levies a 0.4 mill to all Midland County residents from 2022-2026